Just Between Ourselves: History

 The play featured Christopher Godwin as Dennis, again originating a classic Ayckbourn character, with Malcolm Hebden playing Neil.
 This was the first Ayckbourn play to feature the actor and would start a long relationship which eventually saw Malcolm become the theatre’s associate director.
 He would also play the same role 20 years on in Scarborough, noting he was too young to play the part originally and too old to play it for the revival!

-had just six performances in the winter season before going on tour with Stephen Mallatratt’s play An Englishman’s Home.
+Just Between Ourselves had just six performances in the winter season before going on tour with Stephen Mallatratt’s play An Englishman’s Home.
 It proved to be a great success at Theatre in the Round at the Library Theatre and provided a strong finish to the winter season.
 The critics were generally impressed - considering it was a departure for the playwright - and the play received a strong set of reviews.

 Behind The Scenes: Television Exposure